-Most of us go through our days unaware of the suddenness in which a car accident can happen.
-You may be surprised to know that South Carolina car accidents occur with great frequency.
-In 2016, the South Carolina Department of Public Safety recorded over 140,000 collisions, which is equivalent to one traffic collision every 3.7 minutes.
+Most of us go through our days unaware of the frequency that car accidents happen at.
+In 2016, the South Carolina Department of Public Safety recorded over 140,000 collisions in the state of South Carolina, which is equivalent to one traffic collision every 3.7 minutes.
+This rate is alarming–and that’s just in our state alone.

 A car accident can quickly turn you and your family’s lives upside down.
 While you struggle to recover from the physical and emotional pain of a serious crash, you may be faced with expensive medical bills and a reduced income caused by an inability to work.
-If you’re in this predicament, a Columbia, SC car accident lawyer can help.
+If you’re in this predicament, a Columbia car accident lawyer can potentially help.

 Understanding Why Car Accidents Happen in South Carolina